nikijiandani/practice/ruby.md

 When working with `do/end` blocks, prefer `{ }` when the entire code expression fits on one line.

 When naming your classes you will use `CamelCase` formatting. `CamelCase` uses no spaces and capitalizes every word.

+## Methods

+As a documentation convention, methods are listed out with either a `::` or a `#` to indicate two different kinds of publicly accessible methods.
+Methods denoted by `::` are considered *class methods*, while methods denoted by `#` are considered *instance methods.*

+The `::` symbol is used as a namespace in actual Ruby code, while the `#` is used as a comment. **Their use here in Ruby documentation is completely different from their use in actual code.**